raghavmecheri/viper/misc/LRM.md

 [↩️  Back to Contents 📌](#0-contents)

 # `3` Data Types  💾
 Viper supports the same primitive and higher-order data types as many modern languages.
-Primitive types are supported natively, while higher-order types are implemented in Viper's standard library.
+Primitive types are supported natively, while higher-order types are implemented in Viper's [Standard Library 📚](#9-standard-library).

 ## `3.1` Primitive Data Types
 The six primitive types supported by Viper are `char`, `int`, `float`, `bool`, `string` and `nah`.
 The table below summarizes their properties and declarations, with more details in the following sections.